ipfs/specs/KEYSTORE.md

 - DagBuilderHelper needs to be able to encrypt blocks
 	- Dag Nodes should be generated like normal, then encrypted, and their parents should link to the hash of the encrypted node
-- DagBuilderParams should have extra parameters to acommodate creating a DBH that encrypts the blocks
+- DagBuilderParams should have extra parameters to accommodate creating a DBH that encrypts the blocks

 #### New 'Encrypt' package